willow-ahrens/FinchBenchmarks/README.md

 # Evaluation and expected result
 Running the artifact as described above produces the raw execution timing, and the relative performance plotted in graphs which match the paper.
-You can verify that each experiment matches it's corresponding `.png` file.
-We also include reference results which match the paper.
+You can verify that each experiment matches it's corresponding figure in the paper.
+We also include reference results which were used to generate the figures in the paper.

 # Experiment customization